- 2 Bedrooms

 - Washing Machine

-The master suite includes a King size bed and an renovated, private bath, with a tub shower combination.
+The master suite includes a King size bed and an modernized, private bath, with a tub shower combination.
 There is also access to our private balcony.
 The guest bedroom includes a king bed with access to an referbished bathroom, to include a tub/shower combination.

 Shorewood is a gated community with a brand new pool complex that includes a seasonally heated, zero entry pool.
 The pool complex also includes a hot tub and a children's pool.

-The Shorewood complex is located roughly 300 yards from Coligny Plaza, where our visitors can walk or bicycle over and relish the specialty stores, eateries, bakery, grocery store, pharmacy and entertainment.
+The Shorewood complex is located roughly 300 yards from Coligny Plaza, where our visitors can walk or bicycle over and appreciate the specialty stores, eateries, bakery, grocery store, pharmacy and entertainment.
 Adore the miles of bicycle trails where you can savor the lush landscape and wildlife that Hilton Head has to offer,.

 When renting, please ask about how to get discounts for bicycle units at Riding Tigers!